Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: BACKGROUND

 This construction requires the filters to be \textit{proportional}, i.e., filters $\Gamma_i(z)$ must have a magnitude response in dB that can be obtained by scaling the prototype response by a frequency-independent factor.
-For self-similar filters, which satisfy this proportionality condition, each attenuation filter ${\Gamma}_i(z)$ can be derived from the filter associated with the longest delay line, $m_\textrm{max}$, which is the most challenging filter to design in stable systems.
-Given ${\Gamma}_\textrm{max}(z)$, the filter gains can be adjusted based on the ratio $\alpha = m_i / m_\textrm{max}$~\cite{valimaki2024two}.
+For self-similar filters \cite{abel2004filter}, which satisfy this proportionality condition, each attenuation filter ${\Gamma}_i(z)$ can be derived from the filter associated with the shortest delay line , $m_\textrm{min}$, which is the most challenging filter to design in stable systems due to its magnitude response's proximity to 0 dB.
+Given ${\Gamma}_\textrm{min}(z)$, the filter gains can be adjusted based on the ratio $\alpha = m_i / m_\textrm{min}$~\cite{valimaki2024two}.